 The FDA is increasing oversight of stem cell clinics, “while continuing to encourage innovation so that the medical industry can properly harness the potential of stem cell products.”

-The FDA help with the developing and licensing of new stem cell therapies where the scientific evidence supports the product’s safety and effectiveness.
+The FDA helps with the developing and licensing of new stem cell therapies where the scientific evidence supports the product’s safety and effectiveness.

 Scientists are working in seven labs at the FDA Center for Biologics Evaluation and Research on a project to study adult stem cells that could be used to repair, replace, restore, or regenerate cells in the body, including the heart and bones.